manycore-com/demo-anr-detection/README.md

 - A really obvious problem caught by RobotCoder
 - A "less obvious" problem
 - A really not obvious problem we're still catching!

+__Sign Up__
+We're free for public repositories and you can sign up on http://www.robotcoder.net